pr1mer-tech/waffle-grid/README.md

 <!-- or -->
 <link rel="stylesheet" href="https://cdn.rawgit.com/lucasgruwez/waffle-grid/31785e54/dist/waffle-grid.css">
 ```
-or you can install the waffle grid system using a package manager like npm or bower
+or you can install the waffle grid system using a package manager like npm
 ```
 $ npm install waffel-grid

-$ bower install waffel-grid
 ```
 If you want you can still download the waffle grid [here](https://github.com/lucasgruwez/waffle-grid/releases/download/v1.0.0/waffle-grid.min.css).